cbx-nz/ReplPlay/replit.md

   - `useMultiplayer`: Handles WebSocket connections and player synchronization
   - `useGame`: Controls game phases (ready, playing, ended)
   - `useAudio`: Manages sound effects and background music
-- **Game Registry**: A modular system where games are registered with their components and initialization functions
+- **Game Registry**: A modular system where games are registered with their components and initialization functions (6 game templates available)
+- **Game Templates**: Complete implementations of different game genres with unique control schemes and physics
 - **3D Rendering**: Canvas-based rendering with support for physics, lighting, and post-processing effects
 - **UI Framework**: Radix UI components with Tailwind CSS for styling